-- a failure event that impacts a link or a node in the path of a PCE-controlled LSP - The operation is performed by the PCC as a make-before-break (MBB) if the LSP remained in the up state due to protection provided by FRR or a secondary path.
+• a failure event that impacts a link or a node in the path of a PCE-controlled LSP

+The operation is performed by the PCC as a make-before-break (MBB) if the LSP remained in the up state due to protection provided by FRR or a secondary path.
 If the LSP went down, the update brings it into the up state.
 A PCRpt message is sent by the PCC for each change to the state of the LSP during this process.
-See Behavior of LSP MBB for more information. - a topology change that impacts a link in the path of a PCE-controlled LSP This topology change can be a change to the IGP metric, the TE metric, admin-group, or SRLG membership of an interface.
-This update is performed as an MBB by the PCC. - the user performed a manual resignal of a PCE-controlled RSVP-TE LSP path from the NRC-P This update is performed as an MBB by the PCC. - the user performed a Global Concurrent Optimization (GCO) on a set of PCE-controlled RSVP-TE LSPs from the NRC-P
+See Behavior of LSP MBB for more information.

+· a topology change that impacts a link in the path of a PCE-controlled LSP the user performed a manual resignal of a PCE-controlled RSVP-TE LSP path from the NRC-P the user performed a Global Concurrent Optimization (GCO) on a set of PCE-controlled RSVP-TE LSPs from the NRC-P